 - A cyst may form in an uncomfortable place such as in the genital skin or beside a nail.

-This photo shows the typical appearance of an epidermoid cyst on someone's back.
-These are quite common and many people have one of their back without being aware of it:
+This photo shows the typical appearance of an epidermoid cyst on someone's neck:

 What causes epidermoid and pilar cysts?

 It seems that some cells that are normally near to the surface of the skin (cells of the epidermis or cells in hair follicles) get into deeper parts of the skin and continue to multiply.
 The cells that multiply form into a sac and produce the keratin that they would normally make on the top layer of the skin.
 The keratin becomes soggy and forms into a cheese-like substance.

 Usually epidermoid cysts pop up for no particular reason: there is nothing you can do to prevent them.
 They are not related to cleanliness, nor will exfoliating stop them occurring.

 Pilar cysts on the scalp can be hereditary and run in families, although this is rare.